-- 89. The Board of Trustees approves the Trust staffing structure as part of the annual budgeting process.
-Changes to increase or significantly reorganise this establishment requires the express approval in the first instance of the Finance Committee who must ensure that adequate budgetary provision exists for any establishment changes, following that approval must be sought by the Board of Trustees. - 90.
-The Executive Principal has authority to appoint staff within the authorised staffing structure except for Executive Principal, Finance Director and Headteachers/Principals whose appointments require the approval of the Board of Trustees.
+- 88. The Executive Principal has authority to appoint staff within the authorised staffing structure except for Executive Principal, Finance Director and Headteachers/Principals whose appointments require the approval of the Board of Trustees.
 Unless such authority is delegated to a Nomination and Remunerations Committee, or to a Headteacher in relation to his or her own school.
 The Recruitment and HR Officer or relevant school Business Manager maintains personnel files for all members of staff which include contracts of employment.
-All personnel changes must be notified, in writing, to the Recruitment and HR Officer. - 91.
+All personnel changes must be notified, in writing, to the Recruitment and HR Officer. - 89.
 The DBS Officer and school Business Managers are responsible for obtaining the relevant DBS checks and ensuring these are retained on file